taneem77/Neural-Networks/README.md

                     Binary Prediction
 ```

-At the current stage, the **kernel inference path is working independently**.
+The kernel inference path and the user-space ↔ kernel-space communication bridge are both working.

-The connection between the trained Python model and the kernel representation is still in progress.
+The remaining step is exporting the trained Python model's actual weights and bias into the kernel representation automatically, instead of using hardcoded prototype values.

 ---